 2. Clear Your Debts

 Millennials saw some of the worst times when it comes to education-related expenses.
 Student loans make up for a major chunk of millennial debt.
 This debt not only brings down the credit score, marking them as unsafe borrowers, but it also makes it hard for them to work towards paying two debts at once.
 The student loan and the mortgage.

-This is why millennials should first work towards paying off their outstanding debts, whether it’s a student loan, credit card debt, or automotive loans.
+This is why millennials should first work toward paying off their outstanding debts, whether it’s student loans, credit card debt, or automotive loans.
 This may take more time, but it will be worth it.
 Paying off your house, along with paying your other significant debt is not very feasible.